EricHoffmann57/angularProjectEH/README.md

 ## Video Games Collection

-This project presents a video game collection in the form of collectible cards linked to a firebase database.
+This project presents a video games collection in the form of collectible cards linked to a firebase database.
 Each card possesses three buttons almost invisible at the bottom whose opacity changes on hover state

-one button to modify content in database one button to delete card from database one button to see a pop up modal for more details about this game
+- one button to modify content in database
+- one button to delete card from database
+- one button to see a pop up modal for more details about this game

 a form with required fields permits to add new cards